SergiyStoyan/CliverRoutines/README.md

 A cross-platform C# lib which provides the frequently needed routines:

-- application settings module superseding the one of Visual Studio;
+- application settings module that supersedes the one provided by Visual Studio;
 - logger with multi-threading and session support;
 - auxiliary routines;